MotusWTS/motusServer/inst/doc/status_api.md

        - select: object with fields for selecting which jobs to list.
 A job must match all fields provided in order to be included in the list.
 Fields are:
           - userID: integer motus user ID
+          - jobID: integer vector; to select only those jobs specified
           - type: character array; the job type(s)
           - done: integer; 0: job not yet complete; 1: job completed successfully; -1: job had error
           - log: character; job whose log matches the string `log`, which can include globbing